Izbushkoo/Izbushkoo/README.md

 - 👋 Hi, I’m @Izbushkoo
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning FastApi, Langchain
 - 💞️ I’m looking to collaborate on any project that give me best understanding of computer science, but I would be happy to find some friend/mentor for association.
 - 📫 How to reach me
--

 telegram: @izbaizbushka

-Twitter: @IzbushkoO

 Instagram: @izbaizbushka